[Serialization: Following the narrow path of the depths ③] After leaving Sendai, Basho and Sora arrive at Matsushima by boat from Shiogama.

 Google Map

-[Tagajo] Tears fall on a stone monument written about the ancient capital
+[Tagajo] Tears flow from a stone monument inscribed with the ancient provincial capital

-Taga Castle, built in 724, flourished as the capital of Mutsu Province and the cultural, political, and military base of Mutsu until the mid-11th century.
+Taga Castle, built in 724, was the provincial capital of Mutsu Province and flourished as a cultural, political, and military base for the region until the mid-11th century

-The Tsubono Isibumi is an old monument built in the Nara period (around the 8th century).
-It records the history of Taga Castle, the surrounding area at the time, Heijo-kyo, etc., and is used as a poem pillow in many waka poems.
-It was being sung.
+Tsubo no Ishibumi is an ancient monument erected during the Nara period (around the 8th century).
+It records the history of Taga Castle, the surrounding area at the time, and Heijo-kyo, and has been used as a utamakura (poem pillow) in many waka poems.

-Basho, standing in front of this monument, wrote, ``I was moved to tears by this stone monument, which remains unchanged even after a thousand years.''
+Standing before this monument, Basho wrote, "I was deeply moved by this stone monument, which has remained unchanged for a thousand years, and I shed tears."

-- Location: Taga Castle Ruins, 16 Kawadayaba, Tagajo City, Miyagi Prefecture
+- Address: Taga Castle Ruins, 16 Ichikawadayaba, Tagajo City, Miyagi Prefecture

 - URL: Tagajo City Tourism Association Official Website